 - official IELTS (academic) scores required with a 6.5 overall and

 This program does not offer admission if the scores above are not met.

 Degree and GRE Requirement

-If your master's degree was earned from an institution outside the U.S., official GRE scores with a preferred minimum of 304 (verbal and quantitative sections combined) will be required.
+If your master's degree was earned from an institution outside the U.S., official GRE (general test only) scores with a preferred minimum of 304 (verbal and quantitative sections combined) will be required.
 Our office will notify you via email should this situation occur.

 Background Course Work

 You will be required to take leveling courses if you lack sufficient background course work.
 Any required leveling course work must be completed with grades of B or better prior to admission.